ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/158926a9-5829-4d27-a49e-18708598ffeb)
 *For 15x15 puzzles, there was a very strong positive correlation (r= 0.84) between GMST and GMS Adjusted Recent Performance (GMS-ARP).
 To obtain GMS-ARP for a given puzzle the 10 most recent *prior* puzzles from the same puzzle day were averaged after first being decay weighted (10 for the most recent prior puzzle, 9 for the one before that and so on down to a weight of 1 for the 10th prior puzzle).
 Recent past performance across all 15x15 puzzles by this measure was more strongly correlated to performance on the "next" puzzle than the specific characteristics of that puzzle.*

 *Very interestingly, correlation strengths for the early week 15x15 days (Mon=.54, Tue=.51, Wed=.45) were higher than those for the later week days (Thu=.36, Fri=.41, Sat=.38).
-This attests to the relative heterogeneity of later week puzzles, and the likely fact that the likelihood of a solver getting stuck in one particular spot for an extended peroof time goes way up.
-I have zero evidence for this, but I will further speculate as an experienced solver that Thu puzzles have the lowest correlation of all because they are the most heterogeneous of all puzzle days due to the varied gimmicks and tricks employed.*
+This attests to the relative heterogeneity of later week puzzles, and the likely fact that the likelihood of a solver getting stuck in one particular spot for an extended period of time goes way up.
+I have zero actual evidence for this, but I will further speculate as an experienced solver that Thu puzzles have the lowest correlation of all because they are the most heterogeneous of all puzzle days due to the varied gimmicks and tricks employed.*

 **Figure 18.
 Past Peformance Against Constructor(s)**